Jamie Proctor: Barrow

 On 20 June 2023, Proctor agreed a one-year deal (with an option for a further year) with League Two club Barrow.
 Manager Pete Wild had attempted to sign him the previous summer.
 He scored on his debut in a 2–1 win over Sutton United at Holker Street on 12 August.
 On 10 February, he was sent off following an off-the-ball incident with Kofi Balmer in a 2–0 defeat at AFC Wimbledon.
 His suspension was increased to four games after he demonstrated improper behaviour towards a match official.
 He ended the 2023–24 season with one goal in 27 games and was not retained beyond the summer.
 He then retired from professional football to concentrate on his business interests.

 Later career

 On 15 July 2024, Proctor signed a one-year deal with National League North club Southport.
 He made 35 appearances in the 2024–25 season, scoring three goals, and left the club upon the expiry of his contract.

 On 18 July 2025, Proctor joined North West Counties League Premier Division club Ramsbottom United for the 2025–26 season.
+He played two games for the club.